 I was diagnosed with bipolar disorder almost seven years ago.
 I was in my first year of university, studying classics, and had the world at my feet.
 Within a few short months, my life crumbled around me.
-I found myself emerging from an inpatient stay, medication in hand and appointments filling my days.
+I found myself emerging from an inpatient stay, with medication in hand and appointments filling my days.

-BPD can often entail the temper being lost to extremes, with the sufferer clinging desperately to people in attempts to avoid rejection, or pushing everyone around them away, suddenly impatiently sick of those they professed to love only days ago.
+BPD can often entail the temper being lost to extremes, with the sufferer clinging desperately to people in attempts to avoid rejection, or pushing everyone around them away, becoming impatiently sick of those they professed to love only days ago.

-Whilst exact figures are challenging to pin down, there is believed to be a high number of cases of bipolar disorder and borderline personality disorder existing alongside each other.
+While exact figures are challenging to pin down, there is believed to be a high number of cases of bipolar disorder and borderline personality disorder existing alongside each other.
 Some doctors estimate that the actual number may even be higher than published figures, as BPD is often under-diagnosed, possibly due to the associated stigma.

 Bipolar Disorder vs. Borderline Personality Disorder

 One of the hardest challenges I have found from having both bipolar disorder and BPD is distinguishing the mood swings.
-My bipolar is rapid cycling and so it is often difficult to ascertain whether a sudden burst of hyperactive behavior, overspending and/or irritability is the short, sharp hit of BPD, which often passes in a few days, or the warning signs of a bipolar related manic episode emerging.
+My bipolar is rapid cycling, so it is often difficult to ascertain whether a sudden burst of hyperactive behavior, overspending and/or irritability is the short, sharp hit of BPD, which often passes in a few days, or the warning signs of a bipolar related manic episode emerging.

-There are a couple of ways I can usually distinguish between them – for example, a BPD flare-up will hit hard and fast, almost immediately, whereas with a hypomanic/manic episode it takes a while for irritability and other mood symptoms to set in.
-Another way I can usually identify the cause of the way I am feeling is the length of time; borderline episodes never seem to last past a few days at their most intense, so if anything continues beyond that point it is important that I alert my medical professionals immediately.
+There are a couple of ways I can usually distinguish between them — for example, a BPD flare-up will hit hard and fast, almost immediately, whereas with a hypomanic/manic episode it takes a while for irritability and other mood symptoms to set in.
+Another way I can usually identify the cause of the way I am feeling is the length of time: borderline episodes never seem to last past a few days at their most intense, so if anything continues beyond that point, it is important that I alert my medical professionals immediately.

 There is a risk of these behaviors becoming a vicious cycle where the sufferer seeks out new experiences, sensations and highs to fill the void that they feel.
 The use of stimulants runs the risk of triggering a hypomanic episode, which can lead to repeated relapses and is, therefore, something that must be monitored effectively if you have a dual diagnosis.

-Some of the main characteristics of BPD are fear of abandonment companioned with frantic efforts to avoid rejection, fractured and distorted self-image, impulsive behavior, unstable and volatile personal relationships, and self-destructive tendencies such as self-harm or binge drinking.
+Some of the main characteristics of BPD are fear of abandonment companioned with frantic efforts to avoid rejection, fractured and distorted self-image, impulsive behavior, unstable and volatile personal relationships and self-destructive tendencies, such as self-harm or binge drinking.